Want to strut your stuff in the Chinese Year of the Rooster?

 Wu Lao Guo, 36-1, Section 2, Zhongshan North Road, Zhongshan District, Taipei City, Taiwan

 San Francisco may have the biggest Chinatown outside Asia, but when it comes to doing the festival right, London claims to throw the biggest Chinese New Year party outside Asia.

 The day begins with a colorful Chinese parade that winds its way through the streets of the downtown West End district, followed by stage performances in Trafalgar Square.

 There are traditional dance troupes, acrobats, dragon and flying lion dances, opera and martial arts acts.

 The grand finale in Trafalgar Square ends with a fireworks spectacular.

 Check out VisitLondon’s website for details of London’s Chinese New Year celebrations

 Studio City, Macau

-Studio City is one of several integrated resorts to open in the gaming capital and features a 4D Batman simulator ride and a 40,000-square-foot Warner Bros-themed amusement center.
+Studio City is one of the latest integrated resorts to open in the gaming capital and features a 4D Batman simulator ride and a 40,000-square-foot Warner Bros-themed amusement center.